-You’ll study at the largest agricultural teaching and research precinct in the Southern Hemisphere and access our state-of-the-art Hickinbotham Roseworthy Wine Science Laboratory.
+- study at the largest agricultural teaching and research precinct in the Southern Hemisphere

-You’ll learn best-practice techniques from more than 150 university researchers and co-located partners in wine and grape science.
+- learn from more than 150 researchers and partners in wine and grape science

-Plus, you’ll have access to cutting-edge research at the Australian Research Council (ARC) Training Centre for Innovative Wine Production, based at our Waite campus.
+- access cutting-edge research at the Australian Research Council Training Centre for Innovative Wine Production

 Choose your applicant type to view the relevant admissions information for this program.

 I am a:

 SATAC Code 324611 2018 CSP ATAR 66.6 2018 CSP IB 24 2018 Guaranteed Entry Score 75 Deferment Yes - 2 year Intake February and July Enquiries Future Students team